||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist

 Tribble was born in Charlotte.
 He went into the Army right out of high school and served as a paratrooper.
 On the GI Bill, he received a BA in Architecture from the NCSU School of Design in 1968 where he worked 20 hours a week for Dean Henry Kamphoefner.
 During NCSU, he interned with J. N. Pease and with Charles Sappenfield.

 He started Hal Tribble Architects in 1980.
 Tribble earned a MS of Architecture from UNC-Charlotte's School of Architecture in 1993.

 1974 - The Wade Barber Residence, 791 Redgate Road, Pittsboro NC.
 Built by Ray Bouldin with mostly recycled materials.
 Photos by Jerry Markatos.
 Tribble thought until 2015 the house had been destroyed but it was not!
-It was sold in 2005 to Vera Pesek and David Richardson, still owners as of 2015.
+Sold in 2005 to Vera Pesek and David Richardson, still owners as of 2015.
 Bottom photo by Vera Pesek.

 1984 - The Bill and Linda Staton Residence, 661 Hungerford Place, Charlotte.
 Built by Andrew Roby.
 Won a 1985 AIANC Honor Award.
 Sold to David Yarborough and Ally Wall, who added the swimming pool and cabana in 1991.
 As of 2012 still owned by David Yarborough.
 House photos by Joann Sieburg Baker, pool photo by Jerry Markatos.